 But Italy, where the ship was headed, has not investigated the sinking.
 Nor has Greece, where the survivors landed, or Egypt, from where the migrants and smugglers set sail.
 There has been no investigation by any United Nations body, the European Union’s frontier agency, the EU police agency, any maritime agency, the North Atlantic Treaty Organization, or the EU naval task force in the Mediterranean.

-The only significant official action taken so far has been a fraud case against some of the smugglers in Egypt, sparked by complaints to police by a handful of grieving parents.
+The only significant official action taken so far has been a fraud case against some of the smugglers in Egypt, sparked by complaints to the police by a handful of grieving parents.
 No one has been apprehended in that case.